nextdoc/sketch/doc/home.md

 ## Why

-**Complex Reasoning:** Understanding and predicting the behavior of distributed components is inherently difficult.
+**Complex Reasoning:** Understanding and predicting the behavior of distributed components is difficult.
-Factors such as network latency, partial failures, and concurrency issues can lead to unpredictable behavior.
-Integration tests, while often crafted as sequential narratives to document system behavior, can become lengthy and complex.
-This complexity makes it challenging for developers to maintain a mental model of the entire test, underscoring the need for a high-level view to effectively comprehend and manage these tests.
+Integration tests describing systems often become large and complex.
+This complexity makes it difficult for developers to maintain a complete mental model of the entire test.

 **Collaborative Design Difficulties:** Designing distributed systems requires effective collaboration among team members.
-Differences in cultural backgrounds and communication styles can hinder collaboration, leading to misunderstandings and inefficiencies.
+Many external factors increase the difficulty of sharing design knowledge.

 **Schema Naming Drift:** Maintaining consistent naming conventions across distributed components is challenging.
 Over time, schema keyword naming drift can occur, leading to greater cognitive load, misinterpretations and integration issues between services.
+Some projects have mixtures of keyword styles in domain functions which can lead to confusion.

-**Opaque Integration Tests:** Integration tests are often crafted as sequential narratives that effectively document system behavior.
-However, typically only developers use them to understand the system.
-There are many other people who would benefit from understanding and collaborating in the system design.
+**Opaque Integration Tests:** Integration tests are often crafted as sequential narratives that describe system behavior.
+Typically only developers use them to understand the system.
+There are many other people who could benefit from that understanding.
+With that knowledge, they can contribute more to the design process.

 ## How